kellwyn/kellwyn.github.io/README.md

 ## Welcome to Kellwyn Sushanth Edwin's GitHub page

-Profile: Data Analyst with expertise in Analytics/Statistics/Visualization/ Macintosh Tech Support \n
+Profile: Data Analyst with expertise in Analytics/Statistics/Visualization/ Macintosh Tech Support /n

 Skills Summary: Experienced Consultant with a demonstrated history of working in the outsourcing/offshoring industry.
 Skilled in Statistical Analytics, Data Analysis with Python, Numpy, Pandas & Matplotlib.
 Data Visualization.